America is in trouble. "Monster Problems" are growing ...

 - .... and many more

 The Wise Democracy Project has no identifiable downside.
 Periodically, a few people are randomly selected; they give a speech and they go away.
+These continuing "Wisdom Councils" facilitate the new "We the People" conversation.

 The Wise Democracy Project is accessible.
 As long as freedom of speech and freedom to assemble remain available to us, we don't need anyone's permission to set this in motion.
 A few of us can facilitate all of us to become our best selves and to come together as a legitimate "We the People."